Chestnut flour recipes for bread making & baking

 - Knead for 10 minutes.
 The dough will be a bit sticky but don't be tempted to add more flour.

 - Place the dough into a bowl, cover with a lid and rest at room temperature for 1 - 2 hours.

-- Give the dough another quick knead, then place in a lightly oiled large baking tin (mine is 31 cm x 12.2 x 8.6 x).
+- Give the dough another quick knead, then place in a lightly buttered large baking tin (mine is 31 cm x 12.2 cm x 8.6 cm).